 - Hair: The general principle of cleanliness, neatness, and simplicity should govern hairstyles.
 Hair should not be on their faces as it obstructs vision and affects the learning process.
-Natural hair colors only.
-Extremes in hairstyles (unkempt, unnatural, bleached, unusually wild, or "hair art") shall not be permitted.
+Hair can be dyed; however, if the student chooses to dye the hair in what is considered unnatural hair colors (i.e., pink, purple, green, yellow, blue), it cannot be more than 50% of the hair (i.e., highlights, ombre, balayage) nor multiple hair colors.
 All decisions as to length and style shall be subject to the approval of the Head of School and/or Principal. - Face: Subtle, unobtrusive makeup.
 Extremes in make-up are not permitted.
 Facial Hair should be kept neat and clean. - Jewelry: If worn, one small pair of earrings.
 Studs should be small.
 Jewelry must be simple and modest as determined by the Head of School and/or Principal.
 No additional visible body piercing is permitted, including facial piercings of any description like (but not limited to) nose studs, a tongue piercing, and/or multiple ear piercing. - Tattoos: Tattoos are not permitted.
-If for any reason the student already has one, it should not be visible. - Hats: Hats or caps of any kind are not permitted (except on Casual Days).
+If for any reason the student already has one, it should not be visible. - Hats: Hats or caps of any kind are not permitted (except on Jeans Days).